-“May your bobbin always be full!” ~Author Unknown.
+Maybe you’ve heard the sewing saying, “May your bobbin always be full!”
 Most recognize what this quote means, but you might be thinking, “What on earth is a bobbin?”
-Bobbin, miter, selvedge – there is an extensive amount of vocabulary in sewing, but don’t worry; I have compiled a simple list for you to learn the essential sewing terms.
+Bobbin, miter, selvedge– there is an extensive sewing vocabulary, but don’t worry; we have compiled a simple list for you to learn the essential sewing terms.
+Check out our sewing glossary featuring some of the most basic sewing terms, and be sure to refer back to this handy guide anytime you need a refresher.

 Sewing Machine Terms